skymethod/denoflare/npm/denoflare-mqtt/README.md

 Carefully packaged so that it can be used from either newer-style ESM-based or older-style CommonJS-based Node projects.

-Written using Deno, so also can be used via remote importing without this NPM package at all (see Deno example below).
+Written using Deno, so also can be used via remote importing without this NPM package at all (see the [source module documentation](https://github.com/skymethod/denoflare/tree/master/common/mqtt)).

 ## Features
 - Isomorphic, use in the browser, Node, or Deno